Instructions for removing evidence of this visit can be found here. Leave this site now

 When it comes to AFFECTION, everyone has their own ways (sometimes referred to as “love languages“) this can be comfortably expressed and received.

 Last and never least, there should be ALLOWING of each person to be their authentic selves.
 Their own unique person, only further strengthened by a healthy relationship.
-Check out our podcast to hear a bit more about it:

 PLEASE NOTE: The quiz is a great place to start, but to continue your journey, we hope you find these (local) resources helpful: